1. Briefly describe the curriculum for the Renaissance Engineering Programme (REP).

 Students have to indicate their choice of specialisation at the end of Year 1.

-13. What are the primary differences between the overseas universities in the US (Berkeley and Northwestern), London (Imperial) and Vancouver (University of British Columbia)?
+11. What are the primary differences between the overseas universities in the US (Berkeley and Northwestern), London (Imperial) and Canada (University of British Columbia, University of Toronto and University of Waterloo)?

 REP values the vast experiences from different culture, people, business environment and geography – these are deemed to be equally important and hence would discourage students to change courses or take more modules.
 Do not be crammed with a lot of intense new curriculum.
 It is by intentional design that REP looks at modules mapping carefully with the overall objective kept in focus.

-15. What kind of internship opportunities can students enjoy?
+13. What kind of professional attachment opportunities can students enjoy?

-17. Can students take on more than one internship in the REP?
+14. Can students take on more than one professional attachment in the REP?

-Only one internship is counted as part of curriculum requirement.
-However, students can have the option to do extra non-credit during their summer holidays, especially between Year 4 and 5.
+Only one professional attachment is counted as part of curriculum requirement.
+However, students can have the option to do extra non-credit during their semester breaks, especially between Year 4 and 5.

-18. How are students linked up with the companies for internships?
+are students linked up with the companies for professional attachment?

-NTU Career Attachment Office is the party that will help in the internship process.
-The IO can be self-sourced or placed by the Career Attachment Office.
-Students who wish to source for their own internship will have to submit the respective documents to CAO by the stipulated deadline.
-Depending on the nature of the internship, students may or may not be paid during the course of the internship.
-REP students should be reminded that a salary is a bonus and the primary objective of an overseas internship is to get the necessary workplace experience.
+NTU Career Attachment Office is the party that will help in the professional attachment process.
+The professional attachment can be self-sourced or placed by the Career Attachment Office.
+Students who wish to source for their own professional attachment will have to submit the respective documents to CAO by the stipulated deadline.
+Depending on the nature of the professional attachment, students may or may not be paid during the course of the professional attachment.
+REP students should be reminded that a salary is a bonus and the primary objective of a professional attachment is to get the necessary workplace experience.
 The contacts made might also be helpful in their future career.
-The internship will be awarded at the end with an S/U grading.
+The professional attachment will be awarded at the end with an S/U grading.

 Career and Employment